danrobi11/min-browser-freestance/README.md

-# min-freestance
+# min-browser-freestance
- Redirector script from mainstream websites to their privacy-supporting mirrors for the [min](https://github.com/minbrowser/min) browser
+ Redirector script from mainstream websites to their privacy-supporting mirrors for the [min](https://github.com/minbrowser/min) browser.

  # Usage
  Create a ```userscript.js``` file following [this guide](https://github.com/minbrowser/min/wiki/userscripts) (called whatever you'd like) for your script.